rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Returning borrowed pointers

-So far, all of the examples we’ve looked at use borrowed pointers in a “downward” direction.
-That is, the borrowed pointer is created and then used during the method or code block which created it.
-It is also possible to return borrowed pointers to the caller, but as we'll see this requires some explicit annotation.
+So far, all of the examples we've looked at use borrowed pointers in a “downward” direction.
+That is, a method or code block creates a borrowed pointer, then uses it within the same scope.
+It is also possible to return borrowed pointers as the result of a function, but as we'll see, doing so requires some explicit annotation.

 For example, we could write a subroutine like this: